• Skip to primary navigation

 How to use a gluten-free sourdough starter

-When you are ready to use your gluten-free sourdough starter, simply feed it 1/2- 1 cup of flour and 1/2-1 cup of water depending on how much you need.
+When your starter is ready, feed it 1/2- 1 cup of flour and 1/2-1 cup of water depending on how much you need.
 Then leave it out on the counter for at least thirty minutes to get live (active starter) and happy before using it.

-Then you will use 1 cup of gluten-free sourdough starter in most recipes that call for dry yeast with 1 C warm milk or water.
+Use 1 cup of gluten-free sourdough starter in recipes that call for dry yeast with 1 C warm milk or water.

 I love using my sourdough starter in everything from our homemade sourdough bread recipe and gluten-free pancakes to gluten-free stuffing with our leftover gluten-free bread.
 The bread dough can be made in a loaf pan or in a dutch oven or cast iron skillet lined with parchment paper for a more rustic loaf.